 - Deer and rabbit resistant, while also not carrying many serious disease or pest risks

-- Box Hedge is Easy to manicure and prune due to its relative density
+- Easy to manicure and prune due to its relative density

-- Green Mountain Boxwood size is Compact and small leaves make it work perfectly for shorter hedge rows
+- Compact and small leaves make it work perfectly for shorter hedge rows

-As the Buxus Green Mountain Boxwood grows well in both full sun and partial shade, it’s an easy hedge to grow and maintain in a variety of exterior settings, provided it receives regular waterings in well-drained soil.
+As the Green Mountain Boxwood Hedge grows well in both full sun and partial shade, it’s an easy buxus green mountain to grow and maintain in a variety of settings, provided it receives regular waterings in well-drained soil.
 Clusters of small greenish-cream flowers appear in the spring, giving the hedge a pleasant short-lived fragrance on top of its usual scent.
-For a shorter hedge, the Green Mountain Boxwood is a smart and stylish choice, as it’s been the preferred shrub for knot gardens, country gardens and borders for centuries.
+For a shorter hedge, Green Mountain Boxwood is a smart and stylish choice, as it’s been the preferred shrub for knot gardens, country gardens and borders for centuries.

 |Your Hardiness Zone:|

 And your zone is: Detecting...

 |Watering Requirements:||Weekly, or possibly more often in containers or extreme heat|

 |Mature Size:||Up to 5’ height and 3’ width|